PAULYZHENG/paulyzheng.github.io/_posts/2017-09-13-My Flower and I.md

  - Personal Statement
 ---

-When her was reborn, our destiny was closely tied together.
+When she was reborn, our destiny was closely tied together.

 (我的花)